 "They're offering a premiere product that's supposed to be legit.
 It's touted as something superior because it's organic," he said.

 "What consumers are putting their faith in, supposedly sold as something organic and certified organic by Pro-Cert, and we don't even know what we're getting.

 "What they think they're getting and what they're getting is obviously two different things."

 Parsons said he called Sprague Foods to find out why there were foreign objects in the soup, but was not given a direct answer or explanation.

-The Canadian Food Inspection Agency recently launched a food safety investigation after Parsons filed an official complaint.
-The CFIA will work to determine if there is a health risk and if a recall is needed.
+The Canadian Food Inspection Agency launched a food safety investigation after Parsons filed an official complaint.

-CBC News reached out to Sprague Foods and has not received a response.
+CBC News reached out to Sprague Foods but did not receive a response before publish time.

 According to a statement from Costco, the company is not aware of any other similar incidents involving the presence of wood in the soup.